Animeshz/hop.el/README.md

 ## Usage

-The library exposes **4 interactive functions** that can be accessed via M-x:
+The library exposes **5 interactive functions** that can be accessed via M-x:

 * hop-word
 * hop-char
 * hop-line
 * hop-line-skip-whitespace
+* hop-regex-pattern

 Each of the function matches & create hops/jumps for their respective targets in the viewable buffer.